India–Palestine relations: Economic ties

-High level visits
+High level Diplomatic visits

 PLO President Yasser Arafat visited India on 20–22 November 1997.
 He also paid a one-day visit to India on 10 April 1999.
 In 1997 a Memorandum of Understanding on Co-operation was signed between the two states.
 The MOU provided for a structured framework for bilateral co-operation in such diverse areas as commerce, trade, culture, science & technology, industrial collaboration, information and broadcasting, amongst others.
 Arafat also laid the foundation stone of an auditorium to be built by the Indo-Arab League in Hyderabad.
 In April, 1997 he attended the 12th Ministerial Conference of Non-Aligned Movement, where he addressed the NAM Foreign Ministers in a special session.

 The PLO's executive committee member, Sulaiman Najjab, visited India to participate in a seminar on "Prospects for Peace in the Middle East," organised by the United Nations' Department of Information on 3–4 February 1998.

 The Palestinian Minister of Housing and Energy, Abdel Rahman Hamad, visited India in April, 1998 to attend another seminar organised by the Council of Arab Ambassadors.
 During the visit, he called on the Minister of Petroleum and Natural Gas and the Minister of External Affairs.
 A Member of the executive committee of Al-Fateh, in charge of foreign relations and a member of the Palestine National Council, Hani Al-Hasan, visited India as a representative of the PLO to attend the 17th Congress of the Communist Party of India (CPI) held at Chennai from 18 to 20 September 1998.
 He also called on the Minister of External Affairs.

 An Indian official delegation visited the Palestinian self-rule areas in May, 1997 and called on President Arafat in Gaza.
 The Minister for External Affairs, Saleem I Shervani, met the Foreign Minister of the State of Palestine, Farouk Kaddoumi, at Tunis on 5 September 1997.
 Following this an MOU on Bilateral Co-operation between the Government of India and the PNA was concluded in November, 1997.
 There was a strengthening of co-operation in the field of trade, culture and information.

 Prime Minister of India Narendra Modi visited the West Bank on 10 February 2018, which was the first visit by an Indian Prime Minister to the Palestinian territories.

 During the trip to Palestine, Modi was conferred Grand Collar of the State of Palestine on 10 February 2018.
 Since his election in 2014, the Modi government has maintained a de-hyphenation policy, where it keeps its relations with Israel and Palestine independent from each other.